Meet the Fockers Parent Guide

 In Meet the Parents, Greg Focker (Ben Stiller) flies to New York to propose to his girlfriend Pam Byrnes (Teri Polo).
 The reception he gets from her uptight father Jack (Robert De Niro) is anything but cordial.
 Maybe that’s why it has taken the couple four years to finally get around to introducing his parents to hers.

+Unfortunately, this sequel continues in the same vein as the original.
 Making fun of Greg’s profession as a male nurse and using his last name in virtually every way possible to replace the sexual expletive, this film appears doomed from the start for family viewing.

-Why Is Meet the Fockers Rated PG-13?
+Meet the Fockers Parents' Guide